Reddy291999/BANKING-ANALYTICS-DASHBOARD/README.md

 # Conclusion
 The Bank Loan Analytics project provides a comprehensive view of loan portfolio performance by combining data engineering, analysis, and visualization.
-It highlights the importance of analytics in understanding financial risk and driving strategic growth.
+It highlights the importance of analytics in understanding financial risk and driving strategic growth.This project highlights how data analytics can be used to improve credit risk management, lending strategies, and decision-making in the financial domain.